itspriddle/josh.fail/_posts/2010-02-28-jquery-autocomplete-for-jekyll.markdown

 title: jQuery Autocomplete for Jekyll
 date: Sun Feb 28 20:40:00 -0500 2010
 tags:
-  - jquery
+  - jQuery
-  - javascript
+  - Javascript
-  - jekyll
+  - Jekyll
 categories:
+  - Development
-  - development
+  - jQuery
-  - jquery
+  - Javascript
 ---
 After migrating my blog from Wordpress to Jekyll, one thing I was missing was a functional search box.
 I threw one together last night.